01 of 07

 Duration: Roughly 1.5 hours

-Park your car in the recreation area to start this ride and get ready for a beautiful, if somewhat grueling, ride.
+Park your car in the recreation area of this East Bay gem to start this ride and get ready for a beautiful, if somewhat grueling, ride.
 If you’d rather get the pain over with early in the right, head left onto Bear Creek Road for a hefty 900-foot climb.
 Or if you like to build up to your burn, head right down San Pablo Dam Road and skirt the reservoir’s edge the whole way around.
 Either way, it’s a loop, so you’ll be climbing some hills at some point but the road on the backside of the reservoir is nearly deserted and absolutely beautiful so it’s worth the burn.Continue to 7 of 7 below.

 07 of 07